 Start Your Meal With A Small Piece Of Fresh Ginger And A Pinch Of Salt

 Ginger is an Ayurvedic herb with many wonderful digestion-promoting properties.
-It’s especially helpful for those of us who experience tastelessness or constipation, as well as recurring coughs and colds.
-Those who may also be experiencing bleeding and/or burning sensations, however, are warned against consuming fresh ginger.
+It’s especially helpful for those of us who experience tastelessness or constipation, as well as recurring coughs and

 Salt is another digestion stimulant — Ayurveda recommends rock salt, as it has the added benefits of supporting the eyes and heart, without producing burning sensations.